Chimerarachne: Studies

 Five specimens of Chimerarachne yingi are known as of 2018.
 Two pairs of specimens were acquired independently by two different research teams during the summer of 2017.
 Their results were published back to back as companion papers in February 2018 in the journal Nature Ecology and Evolution.
 All four of the original specimens had modified pedipalps, which look similar to the ones used by modern male spiders to transfer sperm during mating, which implies that all four of the initial specimens are male.
 The fifth specimen lacked these modified pedipalps, and so therefore is presumably female.

 The two publications agree on the basic anatomy and significance of these fossils, but differ slightly in the interpretation of their position of Chimerarachne in the arachnid tree of life.
 The Wang et al. study, which also named the fossils, placed the genus closer to spiders.
 The Huang et al. study placed Chimerarachne a little more distant from spiders and as part of an extinct arachnid order known as Uraraneida which are also spider-like, and have a tail, but which were not previously thought to have spinnerets.
 The fossils thus raise the question whether spiders should be defined by acquiring spinnerets and a male pedipalp organ or be defined by having lost the tail.

 In 2019 and 2022, Wunderlich suggested dividing an order for spiders, Araneida into suborder Araneae and Chimerarachnida, excluding Uraraneida.
-In 2022, a new genus in the family Chimerarachnidae was described, named Parachimerarachne.
+In 2022, a new genus in the family Chimerarachnidae was described, named Parachimerarachne but was later synonymised with Chimerarachne.